RTEMS/rtems-docs/user/start/index.rst

     ...
   $ make install

-You can now build a 3rd party library or an application.
+You can now build a third-party library or an application.